spookyMilly/millyscript/README.md

 ### Fonts

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load the Google font "Ghost".
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load the Google font "Playfair Display" as well as "Bodoni Moda" as variable fonts.
-It is loaded in the `layout.tsx` and is available in lighter and thicker font weights.